Customer support(877) 777-0450

 Key Takeaways

-• The Corporate Transparency Act requires companies to file Beneficial Ownership Information Reports with FinCEN.
+• CTA requires most businesses to file Beneficial Ownership Information Reports with the federal government starting January 1, 2024.

 • The CTA is aimed at combating financial crimes through increased corporate transparency.